McGill University Financial Aid

 The Canadian Medical Foundation offers a Special Bursary Program for Aboriginal Medical Students.

 The RBC Royal Bank Scholarship for Medical and Dental Students for students entering first year of a Canadian medical or dental school.

 The Quebec Black Medical Association offers scholarships to students of African and/or Caribbean descent in CEGEP or University, studying health-related sciences such as medicine, pharmacy/pharmacology, biology, chemistry/biochemistry, exercise science/kinesiology, psychology, public health and more.

 Many foundations and organizations offer scholarships to prospective or newly admitted Medical students.
 McGill's Scholarships and Student Aid Office has gathered some resources as a starting point, there is also the Health and Social Services Community Leadership Bursary.

 Entrance scholarships are available for students accepted to the Med-P program.
 While in the Med-P program, students are registered in the Faculty of Science and hence are eligible for University entrance scholarships, both one-year and renewable.

-Once admitted to the Faculty of Medicine (MDCM), recipients of renewable entrance scholarships must meet certain criteria in order that the scholarship be renewed (for a maximum of 3 years).
+Once admitted to the Faculty of Medicine and Health Sciences (MDCM), recipients of renewable entrance scholarships must meet certain criteria in order that the scholarship be renewed (for a maximum of 3 years).